savanarohit/boto3/README.md

 # boto3
-AWS SDK for Python aka boto3
+AWS SDK for python also know as boto

+# Useful boto3 code